Set guilt-free money boundaries with friends & family so you stop secretly funding everyone else’s life and can finally fund your own.

 Now, I get to be thoughtful and generous without making it mean I owe people more than I genuinely want to give.

-I’m handing you that blueprint inside [Offer Title] — so you can stop over-giving out of guilt and start keeping more of your time, money, and peace for the life you actually want.
+I’m handing you that blueprint here — so you can stop over-giving out of guilt and start keeping more of your time, money, and peace for the life you actually want.

 If you’re done funding everyone else’s comfort while your own trips, plans, and priorities keep getting pushed off, it’s time to change that pattern.

-Grab [Offer Title] today — and let me show you how to stop over-giving and start saving your time, money, and energy for what actually matters to you
+Grab The Money Boundary Blueprint today — and let me show you how to stop over-giving and start saving your time, money, and energy for what actually matters to you